 Wouldn’t it be great if there was an internationally recognized standard for corporate travel risk management?

-As Executive Protection professionals we are constantly caught between a rock and a hard place.
-We do our best to provide our clients with the best possible protection while dealing with resistance and objections from the boardroom, PAs or the client themselves.
+As corporate security professionals we are constantly caught between a rock and a hard place.
+We do our best to provide our clients and executives with the best possible protection while dealing with resistance and objections from the boardroom, PAs or the client themselves.
 Now if there was an international guideline for a travel risk management standard that addressed everything from hotels to air travel and ground transportation, it would require compliance from organizations and simplify our task significantly.
-The good news is, there now is and it is planned for launch in the summer of 2021.
+The good news is, it has arrived.

-Let’s discuss 4 advantages that we can expect from this welcome progress in travel risk management.
+Let’s discuss 4 advantages that we can expect from this welcome evolution in travel risk management.